ThomasProg/Prog-A-to-Z/content/Basics/VariableTypes/_index.md

 It will show an error.

 \
-The reason is, something called *types* exist.\
+The reason is, something called *types* exists.\
 In the memory, types are treated differently and they possess different operations.\
 It makes sense that we can't add a string and a number.\

 \
 In Python, types are mostly implicit.\
-However, in other languages, they are explicited.\
+However, in other languages, they are explicit.\
 That way, the programmer *knows* what type of data a variable contains.

 C++: